Removal and Replacement of PIP Implants

 3. If these implants rupture the gel appears to be very irritant to the body and can be picked up by the lymph glands leading to large disfiguring swellings under the arms.
 If this happens surgery needs, not only removal of the breast implants, but removal of the lymph glands in some cases and scars under the arms and risks of upper limb swelling.
 This surgery is much more invasive and risky than removing the implants before there are problems.

 The Cosmetic Surgery Companies have spent years making millions using some of the cheapest implants on the market whilst still charging 'top dollar.'
 As Surgeons we have very costly medical insurance to cover against problems like this.
 The Companies have a moral and ethical responsibility to look after their patients.
 To argue that you cannot afford it or that it will make the company bankrupt is to avoid the obvious point that why did they not take out insurance as well, instead of maximising profits?

-If you would like Allergan or Mentor implants then this can also be arranged, although the price will be a bit higher.
+At Elanic we will only use FDA approved Allergan or Mentor implants for implant replacement.
 Some women may decide not to have new implants placed.
 This can leave a lot of skin on the breasts and the breasts can look like empty bags.
 Remodeling the breasts using a mastopexy can be carried out to give a more natural breast shape, although again, the cost will be higher.

 BAAPS Surgeon Mr Vivek Sivarajan